-The racial composition of the overall City population is 21% Black, 3% Asian, less than 1% American Indian and less than 1% Hawaiian or other Pacific Islander, and 23% other race or multi-racial (2021 ACS 5 year).
-The ethnic composition is 47% Hispanic.
+The racial composition of the overall City population is 20.5% Black, 2.9% Asian, less than 1% American Indian and less than 1% Hawaiian or other Pacific Islander, and 18.5% other race or multi-racial (2022 ACS 5 year).
+The ethnic composition is 48.3% Hispanic.

-The population served by the CDBG program was 26% Black, 2% Asian, 0.4%% American Indian, and 0.2% Native Hawaiian or Other Pacific Islander.
-37% of CDBG recipients were Hispanic.
+The population served by the CDBG program was 36.5% Black; 3% Asian; 0.2% American Indian, Alaska Native, or Indigenous; and less than 0.1% Native Hawaiian or Other Pacific Islander.
+22% of CDBG recipients were Hispanic.

-The population served by the HOME program was 31% Black, 0% Asian, 0% American Indian and 0% Native Hawaiian or other Pacific Islander.
-35% were other race or multi-racial.
-48% of HOME recipients were Hispanic.
+The population served by the HOME program was 27.0% Black; 0% Asian; 1.1% American Indian, Alaska Native, or Indigenous; and 0% Native Hawaiian or other Pacific Islander.
+1.1% were other race or multiracial.
+58.4% of HOME recipients were Hispanic.

-The population served by the ESG program was 24% Black, 1% Asian, less than 1% American Indian/American Native, less than 1% Native Hawaiian or other Pacific Islander, and 1% multi-racial; 42% of ESG recipients were Hispanic.
+The population served by the ESG program was 24.2% Black; 1.2% Asian; 1.0% American Indian, Alaska Native, or Indigenous; 0% Native Hawaiian or other Pacific Islander, and 1.5% multi-racial.
+40.0% of ESG recipients were Hispanic.

-The population served by the HOPWA program was 26% Black and 9% other or multi-racial.
-50% of HOPWA recipients were Hispanic.
-The program did not serve any people who identified as Asian, American Indian, or Native Hawaiian or Other Pacific Islander.
+The population served by the HOPWA program was 18.4% Black; 1.1% American Indian, Alaska Native, or Indigenous; and 1.1% other or multi-racial.
+75% of HOPWA recipients were Hispanic.
+The program did not serve any people who identified as Asian, or Native Hawaiian or Other Pacific Islander.

 CR-10 does not include the following racial categories: American Indian/Alaskan Native/White; Asian & White; Black/African American & White; American Indian/Alaskan Native & Black/African American and Other Multi-Racial.
 As a result, the columns for race do not add up to the total number served.
-The data for other racial categories is included in PR23, Attachment 5.
+The data for other racial categories is included in PR23, Attachment #------.